Contact homology and virtual fundamental cycles: Moduli spaces of pseudo-holomorphic curves

-We now define the compactified moduli spaces of pseudo-holomorphic curves $\Mbar_\I$, $\Mbar_\II$, $\Mbar_\III$, $\Mbar_\IV$ relevant for contact homology.
-We first define the open strata $\M_\ast(T)$ for each $T\in\SSS_\ast$, and then we define the compactified moduli spaces $\Mbar_\ast(T)$ as unions of open strata $\Mbar_\ast(T')$ for $T'\to T$.
-We also review the definition of the Gromov topology on these moduli spaces, and we recall the fundamental compactness results of \cite{sftcompactness}.
+We now define the compactified moduli spaces of pseudo-holomorphic curves $\Mbar(T)$ relevant for contact homology.
+We first define the strata $\M(T)$ for each $T\in\SSS$, and then we define the compactified moduli spaces $\Mbar(T)$ as unions of strata $\Mbar(T')$ for $T'\to T$.

 Equip $\RR\times S^1$ with coordinates $(s,t)$ and with the standard almost complex structure $j(\partial_s)=\partial_t$, i.e.\ $z=e^{s+it}$.